Audio and Video Conferencing Icebreakers

 Instead of asking questions to the group, let the participants ask which “fact” they think is true.
 Each participant tells three potential facts about themselves.
 However, one of the three is false.
 It’s up to the other meeting attendees to guess which is untrue.

-Do you want to keep the icebreaker more business oriented?
-Have your participants tell you of a time when they received extraordinary customer service from a company.
+Do you want to keep the icebreaker more business-oriented?
+Have your participants tell of a time when they received extraordinary customer service from a company.
 They can explain how the company went above and beyond for client satisfaction.
-This is a perfect question if the participants on your conference call are potential clients.
-The responses will give you an idea of how to earn their business.
+This is an ideal question if the participants on your conference call are potential clients.
+The responses will give you insight on how to earn new business and improve client relations.

-Video conferencing is popular because it replicates the in-person experience.
-Body language and social cues can be picked up on.
-Moreover, relationships can solidify in a way that cannot be done on a conference call.
+Video conferencing is popular because it replicates the in-person meeting experience.
+Body language and social cues can be picked up on in a web meeting just like being in the same room.
+Therefore, relationships can solidify more quickly than can be done on a conference call.

 The no smiling icebreaker sounds like exactly what it is.
 It may be a throwback to childhood games, but it really eases the tension in a meeting that may feel too stiff or controlled.

 Tell everyone on the video conference to try not to smile for 60 seconds.
 Then start telling jokes and see who cracks first.
 You may even get laughs for how NOT funny you are.

 2. Photo-based Icebreakers